PDF download Download Article

 • If you delete files, make sure to clear out your Recycling Bin once you're done!
 If you don't clear your Recycling Bin immediately, the storage space won't actually be available to you yet.

-Uninstall programs you're not using.
-If there are programs on your computer that you're not using, uninstalling them can save some space.
+3. If there are programs on your computer that you're not using, uninstalling them can save some space.
 Make sure to only uninstall programs you actually know you won't use, as it might be difficult to reinstall them later if you end up filling your drive with a different program or some files.

 • To uninstall programs, right-click on the Windows icon in your taskbar and click Installed apps.
 Then, click on a program in the list and choose Uninstall.